 Consider online wholesale marketplaces

-If you’ve shown any interest in selling handmade items, you’ve likely seen ads for online wholesale marketplaces like Faire.
+If you’ve shown any interest in selling craft items, you’ve likely seen ads for online wholesale marketplaces like Faire.
 Online wholesale marketplaces present new opportunities to reach businesses you may not have considered working with before.

 On most of these marketplaces, you create a store or add your products as you would on a consumer marketplace, and potential retailers can browse the products on the marketplace to find those they want to stock.
 If they decide they want to buy your products, they’ll reach out to you and you can vet them as we discussed in the section above.